The Q filter applies or removes corrections for dispersion and attenuation.

 These headers are used only when "Apply reference-time correction" is enabled:

-- GWDEP - Water depth at the midpoint (honours SCALEL)
+- GWDEP - Water depth in project length units at the midpoint (honours SCALEL) - in metric projects this value is in metres, in feet projects it is in feet.

 After Inverse Q